Public Policy Principles

-The education principles reflect DRC's commitment to ensuring effective, appropriate education services for children and youth.
+These principles describe DRC's commitment to an effective and appropriate education for children and youth.

-The employment principles describe DRC's commitment to ending employment discrimination and ensuring all people with disabilities can hold meaningful jobs.
+These principles describe our commitment to ending employment discrimination.
+We want all people with disabilities to hold meaningful jobs.

-Our healthcare principles describe our desire to make sure people with disabilities have the medical care, medical services, long-term services and supports (LTSS) they need.
+These principles describe our desire to make sure people with disabilities have the medical care, medical services, long-term services and supports they need.

-These mental health principles reflect DRC's desire that people with mental health disabilities are not stigmatized, and receive the voluntary and appropriate services of their choice.
+These principles reflect our desire that stigma against people with mental health disabilities ends.
+We want people to receive voluntary and appropriate services of their choice.